Dean of Students

 Parents also call the Dean’s Office when they’re concerned about their student’s well-being, or have questions about the services and support Wheaton provides.

-The Dean's office includes two administrative associates, Sue McNary and Winnie Collins, Senior Associate Dean Jack Kuszaj, and me.
+The Dean's office includes two administrative associates, Sue McNary and Winnie Collins, Associate Dean Brandon White, and me.
 We look forward to being part of what connects you to Wheaton.

 Vice President for Student Affairs and Dean of Students